hugomods/site/main/content/docs/images/index.md

 modern_format = "webp"
 {{< /bootstrap/config-toggle >}}

-The class names compatible with Bootstrap by default, you may need adjust it to your CSS if you're not using Bootstrap.
+The class names compatible with Bootstrap v5 by default, you may need adjust it to your CSS if you're not using Bootstrap.

+{{< bs/alert info >}}
+You don't need to specify those default parameters if not necessary, leave it as is to keep updating.
+{{< /bs/alert >}}

 ## Aligning Images